AI Weekly: Algorithms, accountability, and regulating Big Tech

 Last week, the Carr Center at Harvard University published an analysis of the human rights impact assessments (HRIAs) Facebook performed regarding its product and presence in Myanmar following a genocide in that country.
 That analysis found that a third-party HRIA largely omits mention of the Rohingya and fails to assess if algorithms played a role.

 “What is the link between the algorithm and genocide?
 That’s the crux of it.
 The U.N. report claims there is a relationship,” coauthor Mark Latonero told VentureBeat.
-“They said essentially Facebook created the environment where hateful speech was normalized and amplified in society and in that sense Facebook created conditions that exacerbated genocide.”
+“They said essentially Facebook contributed to the environment where hateful speech was normalized and amplified in society.”

 The Carr report states that any policy demanding human rights impact assessments should be wary of such reports from the companies, since they tend to engage in ethics washing and to “hide behind a veneer of human rights due diligence and accountability.”